-Western black widows (Latrodectus hesperus) will be used as a biological model to assess the impact of diets on the structure of their gut microbiome.
 L. hesperus occurs in cities and desert habitats from Mexico to western Canada.
 It is a polyphagous predatory species that feeds on a wide variety of prey.
-They are considered generalist predators.
+They are considered generalist predators (REF), feeding on … .
 Mature females are mostly solitary and sedentary.
-Indeed, it is a predatory arthropod that has a predation strategy based on the creation of a 3D web that is defined by a sit and wait mode.
+Indeed, it is a predatory arthropod that has a predation strategy based on the creation of a 3 dimensional cobb web that is defined by a sit and wait mode.
 They would tend to stay on their web for a long time and feed locally on the prey that falls on their web (Dunaj, Bettencourt, Garb, et al. ,2020).
 The web would also be an interesting bio indicator that could inform on the nature of prey, predators and bacteria.
 Indeed, the web is a rich microbial environment that could provide information about the ecosystem and available prey.
+Predatory arthropods have a relatively simple gut.
+Thus, the diversity of their microbiome should be affected by their diet.

+General experimental design

+Experiment 1

+Blab la bla

+Experiment 2

+Bla bla bla

-Predatory arthropods have a relatively simple gut and the diversity of their microbiome seems more likely to be affected by their diet.
-Black widow spiders (genus Latrodectus) are therefore a particularly suitable system to understand how microbes influence spider evolution The black widows used in the experiment come from a wild population collected and were reared and maintained in the laboratory under standardized conditions for a minimum of 3 years.
+The black widows used in the experiment come from a wild population collected and were reared and maintained in the laboratory under standardized conditions for a minimum of 3 years.
 The individuals were isolated and exposed to the same conditions of temperature (24°C ± 2°C), humidity (40% RH) and a day-night cycle of 12h-12h.
 Non-experimental individuals were fed twice a month with a live cricket.

 Methods for the microbiome of spiders in the field